rewardhacker00/prime-rl/examples/reverse_text/README.md

 # Reverse Text

 We demonstrate how to train `Qwen3-0.6B` to reverse a small chunk of text.
-This will require a SFT warmup to learn text reversal and then a quick RL in [`reverse-text`](https://app.primeintellect.ai/dashboard/environments/primeintellect/reverse-text) environment.
-We use a similar setup in our CI at the moment.
+We will use a SFT warmup to learn the skill of text reversal on longer documents and then a quick RL run to reverse smaller chunks of text in the [`reverse-text`](https://app.primeintellect.ai/dashboard/environments/primeintellect/reverse-text) environment.
+We use a similar setup in our CI at the moment and for development.

-To run this example, you need access to one or more GPUs with at least 48GB unified memory.
-If you run on a different setup, you may need to adjust the commands to suit your setup.
+> The commands in this example were designed to be run on 2 GPUs (one trainer and one inference GPU).
+It is possible to run on less or more GPUs using different deployment strategies.
+If you run on a different setup, you may need to adjust the start commands.

 ## Setup